 Did my investments do well?
 Many investors look at the unrealized gain/loss on their brokerage statements and believe this is an indication of the return on their investment.
+The truth, however, is a bit more nuanced.

 To take a step back, cost basis is the original price paid for an investment plus reinvested distributions.
 This includes dividends and capital gain distributions.